Pearce, Arizona: History

 The Commonwealth Mine became one of Arizona's major silver producers.
 Over 1,000,000 tons of ore were produced from 1895 to 1942.
 There are about 20 miles of underground workings.
 The mine produced about $8 million worth of silver and $2.5 million in gold at a time when silver was priced around 50 cents an ounce, and gold was $20 an ounce.

 Sunsites was established in the 1950s and 1960s by New York lawyer Joseph Timan and his Horizon Land Company.
+Horizon sold undeveloped land to buyers.
+The Federal Trade Commission eventually ordered Horizon to pay money to the buyers due to false and misleading ads.

 Historic sites

 Pearce is the home of two properties on the National Register of Historic Places.
-The Old Pearce General Store opened in 1896.
-The store remained open as a tourist attraction after Pearce (almost) died, and remains open in 2009.
+The Pearce General Store opened in 1896.
+The store remained open as a tourist attraction until 1990.
 Our Lady of Victory Catholic Church was added to the National Register of Historic Places in 2004.
 There are a number of other historic structures still extant in and around Pearce, some still in use, others in ruins.